So-Wow/fullstack_task/README.md

 - Add more unit tests to cover more of the services functions
 - Add tests to cover endpoint testing, including error handling.
 One solution I considered was using Jest combined with Supertest
 - Create OpenAPI documentation to document the API endpoints
+- Refine use of Ramda library as it's likely there are more efficient solutions than the ones I used